faulkj/agljs/README.md

 ```

 ### Saving Navigation History
-Save custom navigation states using `SaveHistoryState`.
-AGL will persist these states for the current session.
+Save custom navigation states using `SaveHistoryState`. `agljs` will persist these states for the current session.

 **Example**:
 ```typescript